Variables are key–value pairs that let you reuse values across tasks.

 {% raw %}{{ myvar }}{% endraw %}

-Which order are inputs and variables resolved?
+In which order are inputs and variables resolved?

 Examples

-This flow uses inputs, trigger and execution variables which are resolved before variables:
+This flow uses inputs, trigger, and execution variables which are resolved before variables:

 yaml